ROKT/rokt-demo-ios/README.md

 Select the RoktDemo scheme and press command + U, or Product -> Test menu on Xcode.
 Tests can be found in `RoktDemoTests` and `RoktDemoUIITests`.

-## How to run tests on CircleCI?
+## How to run tests on Buildkite?

 Just push a change to any of the branches and tests will be run.
-The result of the test would be visible in the [CircleCi](https://app.circleci.com/pipelines/github/ROKT/rokt-demo-ios).
+The result of the test would be visible in the [Buildkite](https://buildkite.com/rokt/rokt-demo-ios).

 ## Where are dependencies defined?